I. Conference Content

 IV.
 About the Conference organizers

-The Research Project “The Challenge of Global Cybersecurity from an International-legal Perspective” is funded by the Spanish National Research Agency and developed within the Public International Law Department at the University of Granada.
+The Research Project “Public regulation of security in cyberspace” (TED2021-131610B-I00) is funded by the Spanish National Research Agency and developed within the Public International Law Department at the University of Granada.

 Conference Chair